Understanding Forward Head

 • Shoulder tension: Increased tension and discomfort in the shoulders.

-To recognize forward head posture, you can upload a lateral image to the posture analysis.
-We will calculate the angle of the head position relative to a line perpendicular to the ground.
+To recognize forward head posture, you may upload two lateral images—one from the left side and one from the right side—for posture analysis.
+We will calculate the head position angle as the metric for the forward head posture analysis.

-A lateral side photo of the subject is required to analyze forward head posture using the posture analysis feature in our FlexiTrace app.
-Please capture a side-view image showing the full body - from head to feet.
+Two lateral side photos of the subject is required to analyze forward head posture using the posture analysis feature in our FlexiTrace app.
+Please capture two side-view image showing the full body - from head to feet.

 Our analysis tool calculates and displays exact head and neck angles, highlighting deviations from proper alignment.
 Simple visuals help analysing forward head issues.
 Track improvements over time as you work to correct posture.